GMOD/jb2export/README.md

 First build the system with `yarn build` and generate dist/index.js, then we can run the command with custom json

+Simple

 ```
 # generate out.svg using specified assembly, tracks, and session files
-node dist/index.js --assembly assembly.json --tracks tracks.json --session session.json > out.svg
+node dist/index.js --assembly assembly.json --tracks tracks.json --session session.json --loc  1:70,373,677..70,488,758 > out.svg
 ```

-If --assembly, --tracks, or --session aren't specified it uses the files in the data directory
+Params

+- --assembly - path to a JSON file containing a jbrowse 2 assembly config
+- --tracks - path to a JSON file containing a list of jbrowse 2 track configs
+- --session - path to a JSON file containing a jbrowse 2 session config
+- --loc - a locstring to navigate to

 If needed the svg can then be manually converted to png, for example using the convert command from ImageMagick